 There are dozens of conveyor types to choose from.
-In the food industry, the most commonly used conveyors are the belt conveyor, roller conveyor, bucket elevator, chain disc conveyor, vacuum conveyor, pneumatic conveyor, screw auger, aero-mechanical conveyor, and cable and tubular drag conveyor.
-Each of these conveyors come with their own set of benefits, and choosing which is best for your company will depend on certain factors.
+The most commonly used conveyors in the food industry are the belt conveyor, roller conveyor, bucket elevator, tubular conveyors, vacuum conveyor, pneumatic conveyor, screw conveyor, and aero-mechanical conveyor.
+Each of these come with their own set of pros and cons.

 Key Factors to Consider When Selecting a Conveyor Type

-The unique qualities of your product and the materials that need to be conveyed play the most significant role in determining the right type of conveyor system for your company.
-Before deciding on a conveyor, consider your product’s length, height, and width.
-Product weight also plays a significant role because it determines the size of the motor required.
+Before deciding on a conveyor, consider your product’s type, length, height, and width.
+Product weight also plays a significant role because it determines the size of the conveyor motor required.

 Layout and Available Space